 Social Anxiety Disorder / Social Phobia

-Some people have a hard time in social situations because they fear them to the point where they can be diagnosed with Social Anxiety Disorder, also known as Social Phobia.
-You could think of Social Phobia as more typical shyness turned up to 11.
-The big difference is that the anxiety becomes a lot more prominent as a problem.
+Some people have a very hard time in social situations because they fear them to the point where they can be diagnosed with Social Anxiety Disorder, also known as Social Phobia.

 Criteria for Social Anxiety Disorder / Social Phobia

-DSM-IV Criteria For Social Phobia
+DSM-5 Criteria For Social Anxiety Disorder

 ICD-10 Criteria for Social Phobia: